ryanseiyu/Cohere-VSC-Extension/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+## How to open

+First you need to go to the proper folder, so make sure your VSC is at the 'rk' folder.

+On Visual Studio Code press F5 and select Extension Development Host.
+You will see the extension on the Activity Bar named Cohere Chat.
+The Activity Bar has icons of the Explorer, Search, Source Control and so on.

 ## Requirements

+### Python Dependencies

 pip install flask <br>
 pip install cohere <br>

+### NPM Dependencies

 npm install <br>
 npm install axios <br>

+### API key

+Sign up at Cohere to get your free Trial Key.
-Create .env file and write your API inside the file just like this: API_KEY=2q723221adad1223g6Ytcedfgh2341...
+Create a .env file and write your API inside the file just like this: API_KEY=2q723221adad1223g6Ytcedfgh2341

 ## Extension Settings